-Massachusetts/New Hampshire spawning closed due to insufficient samples on the default date of September 23rd through November 3rd.
+For the Massachusetts/New Hampshire spawning area, closure occurred on the default date of September 23rd through November 3rd because the four samples collected could not produce a forecast.

 IV.
 Status of Research and Monitoring

 Under Amendment 3, states are not required to conduct fishery independent surveys for Atlantic herring.
 However, state survey programs designed to catch other species may encounter herring regularly, so some states do collect biological information on Atlantic herring.
 A summary of these surveys results follow.